 -

 - Students with advanced placement credit in math do not need to take further calculus; your advanced placement credit in this subject, without more advanced coursework in college, will be accepted.
-This is the only exception to the recommendation about supplementing advanced placement with advanced coursework.
+This is the exception to the recommendation to supplement advanced placement with advanced coursework.

 - Princeton does not offer credit for advanced placement in statistics (although ECO offers an exemption from statistics for concentrators with a certain AP score, this is not the same as offering credit).
 Students should plan to take statistics.